aptech/docs/docs/sslib/getting-started-with-state-space-gauss.rst

 Getting Started with State-Space Modeling in GAUSS
 ===================================================
-This page provides a basic overview of how to implement custom state-space models in GAUSS.
-It covers everything you need to know to get working with the GAUSS state-space library including:
+This page provides an overview of how to implement custom state-space models in GAUSS.
+It covers everything needed to get working with the GAUSS state-space library including:

 * Installation and library dependencies.
 * Data loading.
 * The basics of state-space models.
 * Specifying state-space models in GAUSS.
-* Fine tuning.
 * Post-estimation impulse response functions and forecasting.

 Installation